Reminder: It only takes on average 15 minutes to read through each daily Bible reading in the One Year Bible.

 Worship Jesus (Yeshua): His name means “God to the rescue!”

-And we will be blessed as we meditate upon the Word both day and night.
+And we will be blessed as we meditate upon His Word both day and night this year.

 Proverbs 1- Jesus is our Wisdom from God (1 Cor 1:30; Prov 4)